edpowers/go-alpaca-streaming/README.md

-Adaptation of the Websocket Client in Go.
+Adaptation of the Websocket Client in Go, writing to Telegraf via Line Protocol

 ## Usage